 Expats moving to Chile experience an incredibly diverse country with volcanoes, mountains, and beautiful beaches to discover.

-The Location and Climate
+The Location and Climate in Chile

 Chile is an incredibly diverse country, with deserts, islands, the Andes, and Antarctica to discover.
 Expats moving to Chile get to explore a country which stretches across three continents.
 While Chile's main territory is located on the South American west coast, the Easter Islands, its westernmost border, belongs to Oceania.
 In the south, it reaches all the way to Antarctica.